loop0/pugdns/README.md

 ![Yoda](images/yoda.png)

-pugdns updates a domain on cloudflare with your public ip address.
+pugdns updates a domain on the dns provider of choice with your public ip address.

 ## Why